GraemeMcRae/iSH-Dashboard/README.md

 ## What is iSH-setup.txt?

-This file contains the remainder of the one-time setuyp for the iSH environment on the user's iPhone, as well as the final `~/.profile` that will be used for the one-click activation of the dashboard.
+This file contains the remainder of the one-time setup for the iSH environment on the user's iPhone, as well as the final `~/.profile` that will be used for the one-click activation of the dashboard.

 Here's an example of `manager@servername:~/iSH-setup.txt`.
 (I could have made it way simpler, but I want to show you the one-time commands followed by the `~/.profile` bootstrap)